Daniil-Aleshechkin/tetris-rtos/documentation/report.md

 ### 8x8 Matrix

+The 8x8 can be powered directly using the board.
+The only data pin my library supports is PB0.

 ### 32x32 Matrix

+The 32x32 cannot be powered by the board and needs to be powered using the 1A power cable provided.
+Simply screw on the attachment on the cable pin then place the ground and VCC inside the screwed attachment like the following:

+Once that is done the pinout needs to be assembled.
+The following 13 GPIO needs to be connected:

+//TODO: fill this in
+PB0 ->
+PA0 ->
+PA1
+PA2
+PA3

 ## Build and Flashing instructions

 ### Tetris-RTOS

+Source:

+First you must build the make files with cmake.
+Run the following cmake command:

 ### Bad-Apple video player

+Source:

 ### WS-2812 driver

+Source:

+The driver is supplied in a keil uvision project and can be built and flashed via Keil.
+There is a sample demo animation that plays after it is flashed on the board.

 ### COM-14646 driver

+Source:

+The driver is supplied in a keil uvision project and can be built and flashed via Keil.
+There is a sample demo animation that plays after it is flashed on the board.

 ## Project Functions and Features

 ### Tetris-RTOS

+#### Controls

+The controls hardcoded to the following when directly connected to USART **Note:** Make sure num-lock is on.
+If it's off, I've noticed the keys do not get picked up.

+- D: Hard drop
+- S: Soft drop
+- W: 270 rotate
+- Q: 180 rotate
+- R: Reset Board
+- Tab: Hold piece
+- Numpad 4: Move left
+- Numpad 6: Move right
+- Numpad 8: Rotate 90
+- Numpad 5: Softdrop
+- P: Exit to CLI

+The controls when connected using the custom serial client are the following:

+- D: Hard drop
+- S: Soft drop
+- W: 270 rotate
+- Q: 180 rotate
+- R: Reset Board
+- Tab: Hold piece
+- Arrow Right: Move left
+- Arrow Left: Move right
+- Arrow Up: Rotate 90
+- Arrow Down: Softdrop
+- P: Exit to CLI

+#### CLI Commands

+The commands should be case insensitive

+Help: Displays a help screen with some information about what commands are available DAS N: Set the DAS delay value to whatever N is.
+This is amount of ticks, in the DAS task, because I couldn't get the timer to work due to the same linking issue with the interupts.
+So, there is unfortunatly no real world equivalent to it.
+ARR N: Set the ARR delay value to whatever N is.
+Same as DAS delay: No real world equivalent.
+dasenable: Enable the DAS feature
+dasdisable: disable the DAS feature
+quit: Return back to the game

 ### Bad-apple video player